Satanepigone/WP34S-for-DM42/README.md

 You can find documentation for the original WP34c calculator in the help/ folder.
 There is now also updated documentation that describes how the DM42 version works.

+The user-defined menu feature has been developed further.
+There is a document describing its operation in the help/ folder.
+(Early adopters who called their user menu program MNU will have to rename it, or type the name in by hand!
+Sorry.)

+The WP34S stopwatch feature is now included.
+To run it, use the STOPW command in the X.FCN menu (shift shift 3).
+So far as I can see, all of the stopwatch features described in the manual work on the DM42.
+Note that the stopwatch will "continue running" even if the DM42 is turned off.
+This isn't a problem: the stopwatch works by recording the ticks from the real-time clock when it is started, and then subtracting this from the current ticks whenever a time has to be displayed.
+When a time isn't displayed, nothing special is happening, apart from the blinking "=" sign.

+There is also an option to turn on "Entry RPN" (eRPon and eRPoff in the MODES menu).
+There is a document describing this in the help/ folder.

 As yet, there is no WP34c-specific help file for the calculator.

 Nigel (UK)